What is an SDK? A Comprehensive Guide for App Developers

 Types of SDKs

-There are a number of dev kits out there for various sectors in the tech industry (using that as an umbrella term).
+There are a number of SDKs for various sectors in tech.
 This ranges from mobile app SDKs, cloud SDKs, and gaming SDKs.
-I’ll list here the 5 common types of SDKs and briefly what their service provides.

 How to choose the right mobile SDK

-When you’re thinking about using a third-party mobile SDK instead of building the functionalities from scratch, it’s important to evaluate the pros and cons.
-It’s like buying a new car for your family.
-Yes the two seater sports car is cooler and faster, but it’s going to be useless for grocery shopping and bringing all the equipment for your kid's after school sports activity.
 That’s why you get the iconic family van with the “baby on board” sticker.
-You think Freddy Flintstone could support his family if he got the caveman version of a Ferrari back in his day?
+You think Freddy Flinstone could support his family if he go the caveman version of a Ferrari back in his day?
 Exactly my point.

 The Flinstones driving in their family "car"